turingschool/portfolios/students/1806-back/tara-craig/20180919-tara-craig-BE2.md

 * Evaluator Comments:
   * views called model class methods
   * most AR was good but had a few places where Ruby had to crunch some data

+## Projects

+* What were your favorite projects this module?
+Least favorite?
+Why?
+  * My favorite project was the rails mini project.
+It was really fun to put something together that I had actually been thinking about for a while.
+My least favorite was little shop.
+I felt like I didn't understand anything at that time.

+* What did you learn from your independent projects?
+  * I learned that I can put together an app, which is pretty cool.
+I also learned that I am not great at html or css.

+* What did you learn from your paired projects?
+  * I learned that somehow working with 4 people can be more difficult than working with 3 people.
+It changes the dynamic and there were definitely rough points.
+But I learned a lot from everyone in my group and I'm glad to have had the experience.

 #### Job Tracker